Bambang Brodjonegoro: Career

-In October 2014, he was inaugurated as Finance Minister in President Joko Widodo’s first cabinet.
-During his tenure, he initiated Indonesia’s first Tax Amnesty scheme.
-Bambang Brodjonegoro also designed an improved budget spending by allocating the very first direct-transfer to all 74,000 villages in Indonesia.
+In October 2014, he was inaugurated as finance minister in President Joko Widodo's first cabinet.
+During his tenure, he initiated Indonesia's first tax amnesty scheme.
+Bambang Brodjonegoro also designed an improved budget spending by allocating the very first direct transfer to all 74,000 villages in Indonesia.

-On 23 October 2019, he was appointed as Minister of Research and Technology, a post he was co-held with Head of National Research and Innovation Agency, in pursuant of Presidential Decision No. 113/P/2019.
-He hold the post until April 2021.
-On 9 April 2021, Bambang Brodjonegoro announced his departure in one event at Hasanuddin University told the audience the visit will be the last event he attended on his capacity as the Minister and Head of BRIN.
-On 10 April 2021, Bambang Brodjonegoro reported resigned from his positions as the Minister and Head of BRIN.
-On 28 April 2021, Nadiem Makarim was inaugurated as the new minister for Ministry of Education, Culture, Research and Technology, and Laksana Tri Handoko was appointed as new Head of National Research and Innovation Agency, effectively ending the ministry and his time as minister.
+On 23 October 2019, he was appointed as minister of research and technology, a post he was co-held with the head of the National Research and Innovation Agency, under Presidential Decision No. 113/P/2019.
+He holds the post until April 2021.
+On 9 April 2021, Bambang Brodjonegoro announced his departure at an event at Hasanuddin University and told the audience the visit would be the last event he attended in his capacity as the minister and head of BRIN.
+On 10 April 2021, Bambang Brodjonegoro reported resigned from his positions as the minister and head of BRIN.
+On 28 April 2021, Nadiem Makarim was inaugurated as the new minister for the Ministry of Education, Culture, Research, and Technology, and Laksana Tri Handoko was appointed as the new head of the National Research and Innovation Agency, effectively ending the ministry and his time as minister.

-After no longer become minister, Bambang Brodjonegoro established his own executive office to manage his post ministerial activities and disseminating his works and thoughts around May 2021.
-He returned into academia and become Head of the Council of Professors of Faculty of Economy and Business University of Indonesia shortly after that.
+After no longer becoming minister, Bambang Brodjonegoro established his own executive office to manage his post-ministerial activities and disseminate his works and thoughts around May 2021.
+He returned to academia and became head of the Council of Professors of Faculty of Economy and Business University of Indonesia shortly after that.
 He also appointed and trusted to become independent commissioner in national companies such as Bukalapak (appointed 1 May 2021), Telkom (appointed 28 May 2021), Astra International (appointed 17 June 2021), TBS Energi Utama (appointed 18 June 2021), Oligo Infrastructure (appointed 1 July 2021), and Indofood (appointed 27 August 2021).